Royal Commission into the Management of Police Informants: Others

-The President of the Victorian Bar, Matt Collins, called the allegations of what happened "wholly aberrant," the President of the Victorian Court of Appeal Justice Maxwell called the actions of Gobbo and others involved in her informing "disgraceful" and a "matter of profound importance" and former crown prosecutor in Victoria, Gavin Silbert, said that "It trashes the whole criminal-justice system" and "If people can’t seek legal advice without being turned over, being betrayed by a legal practitioner, it’s the fundamental root of the whole system we operate on."
+The President of the Victorian Bar, Matt Collins, called the allegations of what happened "wholly aberrant," the President of the Victorian Court of Appeal Justice Maxwell called the actions of Gobbo and others involved in her informing "disgraceful" and a "matter of profound importance" and former crown prosecutor in Victoria, Gavin Silbert, said that "It trashes the whole criminal-justice system" and "If people can't seek legal advice without being turned over, being betrayed by a legal practitioner, it's the fundamental root of the whole system we operate on."
 Other legal scholars argued that existing rules and restrictions need to be changed.

 Implementation of recommendations

 Victoria Police established Taskforce Reset under Wendy Steendam to oversee their response to the issues raised in the Royal Commission.

 To help with the implementation of the recommendations of the Royal Commission "The Police Informants Royal Commission Implementation Monitor Bill 2021" set up an independent statutory office called the independent Implementation Monitor with the power to oversee and report on the delivery of reforms by agencies responsible.
-This role is currently held by Sir David Carruthers, a lawyer who served as a judge of the New Zealand family and children’s courts and as the chair of the New Zealand Independent Police Conduct Authority (IPCA).
+This role is currently held by Sir David Carruthers, a lawyer who served as a judge of the New Zealand family and children's courts and as the chair of the New Zealand Independent Police Conduct Authority (IPCA).

-The Attorney-General of Victoria tabled her first report to Parliament on the progress of implementation of the Royal Commission’s recommendations for the period 30 November 2020 – 30 June 2021.
-The Attorney-General is required by legislation to table a progress report annually until implementation of the Royal Commission’s recommendations is complete.
-The Attorney-General’s report is informed by advice from the Implementation Monitor, who provided his first report to the Attorney-General in September 2021.
-The Attorney-General’s first progress report focuses on the delivery of recommendations of the Royal Commission directed to government with three-month and six-month indicative delivery timeframes.
+The Attorney-General of Victoria tabled her first report to Parliament on the progress of implementation of the Royal Commission's recommendations for the period 30 November 2020 – 30 June 2021.
+The Attorney-General is required by legislation to table a progress report annually until implementation of the Royal Commission's recommendations is complete.
+The Attorney-General's report is informed by advice from the Implementation Monitor, who provided his first report to the Attorney-General in September 2021.
+The Attorney-General's first progress report focuses on the delivery of recommendations of the Royal Commission directed to government with three-month and six-month indicative delivery timeframes.
 It also provides an update on work underway by government to deliver longer-term recommendations.

-On 20 June 2021 the Victorian Government announced the appointment of former High Court judge Geoffrey Nettle, one of the judges responsible for the AB v CD verdict, to the role of Special Investigator with responsibility for looking at the potential for disciplinary action and criminal charges for Gobbo and police officers past and present starting 19 July 2021.
-The Special Investigator Bill 2021 to officially create the Office of the Special Investigator, funded to the tune of provided $13.47 million, was introduced into parliament on 12 October 2021.
+On 20 June 2021 the Victorian Government announced the appointment of High Court justice Geoffrey Nettle, one of the justices who decided AB v CD; EF v CD, to the role of Special Investigator with responsibility for looking at the potential for disciplinary action and criminal charges for Gobbo and police officers past and present starting 19 July 2021.
+The Special Investigator Bill 2021 to officially create the Office of the Special Investigator (OSI), funded to the tune of provided $13.47 million, was introduced into parliament on 12 October 2021.